Turmeric: Using with Care and Intention

-My teacher wondered why Alzheimers in North America is common, whereas in India it wasn’t the case.
-He attributed this primarily to turmeric in the Indian diet.
-As it turns out he was correct about this as some of the research is showing. *In addition, he emphasized the importance of cooking turmeric in ghee or olive oil with other spices like fennel and coriander for their cooling qualities, thus helping take the edge off the heating and drying effect of turmeric, plus the oil delivers the medicinal properties to the cells.
-He also emphasized to not consume raw, or it will “overheat the liver.”
+He emphasized the importance of cooking turmeric in ghee or olive oil for better absorption, and with other spices like fennel and coriander for their cooling qualities, helping take the edge off its heating and drying effect, plus fat delivers the medicinal properties to the cells.
+Milk is also a good fat medium.
+He also emphasized not to consume turmeric raw, or it will “overheat the liver”.
 The liver is the seat of digestion and already a “hot” organ because it has “five flames” responsible for digesting the five elements of nature: space, air, fire, water, earth.
 He called turmeric, “a friend to the liver” because it detoxifies it.
 Though turmeric’s active ingredient is curcumin, it is best to have turmeric the spice, not just the curcumin, as it is said in the ancient Ayurvedic texts that if you take “part from the whole, it will make the body sick”.

-The hundreds of research papers on turmeric to date confirm the reasons why turmeric has been used for thousands of years in India and in other Asian countries as a powerful healing spice mainly due to its antioxidant, anti-inflammatory and anti-cancer properties.
+The hundreds of research papers on turmeric to date confirm the reasons why turmeric has been used for thousands of years in India and in other Asian countries as a powerful healing spice mainly due to its antioxidant, antiviral, antibacterial, anti-inflammatory and anti-cancer properties.

-01. Alzheimer’s, Parkinson’s, multiple sclerosis, epilepsy, cerebral injury, cardiovascular disease, cancer, allergy, asthma, bronchitis, colitis, arthritis, renal ischemia, psoriasis, diabetes, obesity, depression, fatigue, and acquired immune deficiency syndrome (AIDS)
+• Preventative measure for Alzheimer’s, Parkinson’s, multiple sclerosis, epilepsy, cerebral injury, cardiovascular disease, cancer, allergy, asthma, bronchitis, colitis, arthritis, renal ischemia, psoriasis, diabetes, obesity, depression, fatigue, and acquired immune deficiency syndrome (AIDS)

-02. Metabolic Syndrome
+• Metabolic Syndrome

-03. Arthritis
+• Arthritis

-04. Anxiety
+• Anxiety

-05. Hyperlipidemia
+• Hyperlipidemia

 Ayurveda recognizes spices, such as turmeric, as being more effective as a preventive measure, averting imbalances from developing into a disease.